 As we saw, Crossplane helps to build custom resources on top of cloud resources and in fact on top of any API.
 This is great to build a control plane with required abstractions and restrictions using XRD, composition and XRC.

 The below depiction shows an example of how an infrastructure operator might allow other people to create their database instances which are attached to VPCs which they don’t have control of.

 The image shows a VPC at cluster scope.
 Also at the cluster level are two database XRDs offering a claim each.
 Other users can then create their own database XRs using the namespace scoped XRC and still refer to the VPC.
 There can be multiple XRDs with different configurations on the cluster scope, allowing users to choose from.
 Also, different compositions for different cloud providers to satisfy those XRDs.
 The defined resource definitions can then be packaged and distributed as a configuration.
 You can read more how the Crossplane CLI helps you do this.

 Crossplane helps to provision infrastructure using the Kubernetes API.
 Moreover, it helps to build custom abstractions and restrictions over any API.
 This makes Crossplane a great tool to build a single control plane to manage multiple cloud providers.

-Update: I talked about Provisioning Infrastructure with Crossplane in Kubernetes Community Days Bangaluru 2021, here is the recorded video
+Update: I talked about Provisioning Infrastructure with Crossplane in Kubernetes Community Days Bengaluru 2021, here is the recorded video